Kremlin: Work underway to address Russia's concerns on grain deal | Law-Order

 The Kremlin said on Friday that work was underway to address a number of Russian concerns regarding the Black Sea grain initiative, which is due to expire on Nov.
 19.

-Speaking as delegates from Russia and the United Nations were due to meet in Geneva to discuss a possible extension to the deal, Kremlin spokesman Dmitry Peskov said there was a "reciprocal understanding" about Russia's calls for the West to remove "obstacles" to its own fertiliser and grain exports.
+Speaking as delegates from Russia and the United Nations were due to meet in Geneva to discuss a possible extension to the deal, Kremlin spokesman Dmitry Peskov said there was a "reciprocal understanding" about Russia's calls for the West to remove "obstacles" to its own fertilisers and grain exports.
+"Negotiations and contacts are continuing," Peskov told reporters.

+"It is necessary to resolve a number of issues related to a well-known part of the so-called grain deal that concern us.
+Here there is mutual understanding on the part of our counterparts in the United Nations, so work is underway."
+Russia's agricultural exports have not been explicitly targeted by Western sanctions, but Moscow says blocks on Russia's payments, logistics and insurance industries were a "barrier" to Russia being able to export its own grains and fertilisers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)